Pyali786/tutorial-py/README.md

 - ✅ Works offline (no API calls)
 - ✅ Lightweight and easy to use

----
+💰 Unlock Full Version (only $3): WhatsApp 0310-1374973

-## 🛠️ How to Use
+📥 How to Install:

-1. Download or clone this repository.
+1. Download ZIP
-2. Open Chrome and go to `chrome://extensions`.
+2. Go to chrome://extensions
-3. Turn on **Developer mode** (top right corner).
+3. Enable Developer Mode
-4. Click **"Load unpacked"** and select this extension folder.
+4. Click "Load unpacked"
-5. Visit any webpage with tables.
-6. Click the extension icon and hit **"Download CSV"**.

----

----
+5. Select the extension folder
+🚀 **Simple, Fast, and Offline.
+No Ads.**
+⭐ Please give a Star to support this project
 ## ☕ Donate

 If you find this tool helpful, you can support me with a small donation 💖

 - 💸 EasyPaisa / JazzCash: **0310-1374973**

----

-## 👨‍💻 Author
+- ## 👨‍💻 Author

 Made with ❤️ by [Pyali786](https://github.com/Pyali786)